bholloway/react-i18n-interpolation/README.md

 msgstr[1] ...
 ```

-## Customisation
+## Options

 ### `gettext : function`

 An underlying translation function that follows the signature of [gettext](https://linux.die.net/man/3/gettext).

+There is a default implementation that does not perform any translation.
+You will see it if you make use of `gettextDefault`.

 ### `ngettext : function`

 An underlying translation function that follows the signature of [ngettext](https://linux.die.net/man/3/ngettext).

-The default implementation is supports exactly 2 plural forms.
+There is a default implementation that expects exactly 2 plural forms and does not perform any translation.
+You will see it if you make use of `ngettextDefault`.

 ### `toToken : function`